Tracey Ullman Returns to U.K. TV After 30 Years

 After 30 years of living and working in the U.S., legendary British comedienne Tracey Ullman is returning home.

-The BBC has commissioned a six-episode season of The Tracey Ullman Show which will see Ullman return to British screens for the first time since the mid-1980s when she was the star of shows like Three of a Kind and A Kick Up The Eighties.
+The BBC has commissioned a six-episode season of The Tracey Ullman Show in which Ullman will return to British screens for the first time since the mid-1980s, when she was the star of shows like Three of a Kind and A Kick Up the Eighties.

-Ullman emigrated to the U.S. in the late 1980s, creating the successful The Tracey Ullman Show for Fox, which famously gave The Simpsons its television debut as short animated sketches on her show before being spun-off into their own show.
+Ullman emigrated to the U.S. in the late 1980s, creating the successful The Tracey Ullman Show for Fox, which famously gave The Simpsons its television debut as short animated sketches on her show before being spun off into its own show.